moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 1. Synchronize your employees’ work email from your IDAM, such as Okta or Microsoft Entra, to Moveworks [using Moveworks Setup](https://help.moveworks.com/docs/ingest-users).
 2. Ensure that your Workday instance uses the same work email as your IDAM.
-3. Review [how to implement a Creator Studio guide with your team](https://developer.moveworks.com/creator-studio/program-management/planning/#how-to-implement-a-creator-studio-guide), and allocate bandwidth for your team or [Moveworks Professional Services](https://developer.moveworks.com/creator-studio/troubleshooting/support/#4-sign-up-for-professional-services) to build the plugin.
-4. Ensure that your Workday administrator has the necessary permissions to configure an API Client for Workday, and provide access to the `Worker Data` and `Time Off` Business Objects as part of domain security policies.
+3. Ensure that your Workday administrator has the necessary permissions to configure an API Client for Workday, and provide access to the `Worker Data` and `Time Off` Business Objects as part of domain security policies.
-5. Connect your middleware and APIM tools with Creator Studio using a [connector](https://developer.moveworks.com/creator-studio/integrations/outbound/connector-configuration/).
-Follow authentication guides to connect your middleware such as [Azure Function Apps](https://developer.moveworks.com/creator-studio/resources/authentication-guide?id=azure-function-app), [Workato](https://developer.moveworks.com/creator-studio/resources/authentication-guide?id=workato), or [Power Automate](https://powerusers.microsoft.com/t5/Building-Power-Apps/Formatting-a-JSON-response-from-Power-Automate-flow-on-PowerApps/td-p/907563), with Creator Studio.
-Otherwise, you can learn more about these middleware / APIM tools in our [Program Management docs](https://developer.moveworks.com/creator-studio/program-management/automation-tools/).
-6. Click on 'Experimental Features' in the top right corner of your Creator Studio window, and ensure that Paths in Copilot and the Next-gen API editor are enabled.
+4. Click on 'Experimental Features' in the top right corner of your Creator Studio window, and ensure that Paths in Copilot and the Next-gen API editor are enabled.

     ![Experimental Features](./Plugin%20Template%20Request%20Time-Off%20in%20Workday%20081c4d522bf64bbead3697288dd46047/crest-alt-1.png)